musician

 When Alan Jay Lerner and Frederick Loewe were seeking investors

 for My Fair Lady, guests at a backers' audition included Mary Martin.
+After hearing songs from the show, Martin reportedly said:

 (a) "If I were ten years younger, I'd audition for Eliza."